-On the C-130H them are two personnel doors located on each side of the fuselage aft of the main landing gear wheel wells.
-Some models of the L-100-30 do not have these two doors.
-Six emergency exits are provided on the aircraft.
-They include three overhead escape hatches, and an escape panel on the right side of the fuselage forward of the wheel well.
-Two hinged windows in the flight station can also be used for emergency exit.
+On the C-130H models and recent L-IOO-30s there are two personnel doors located on each side of the fuselage aft of the main landing gear wheel wells.
+Some earlier models of the L-100-30 do not have these two doors.
+Seven emergency exits are provided on the aircraft.
+They include three overhead escape hatches, and two escape panels, one on each side of the cargo compartment forward of the wheel wells.
+Two hinged windows in the flight station can also be used for emergency exits.

 Tiedown fittings are installed on the cargo floor, the ramp, and the side walls of the cargo compartment.
 Five-thousand pound tiedowns are installed on the ramp and the side walls of the cargo compartment.
 Ten-thousand pound tiedowns are installed on the cargo floor.
 These are recessed in the floor in a pattern 20 inches on center.
-Also, there are provisions in the cargo floor for installation of 25,000.pound screw-in tiedown fittings.
+Also, there are provisions in the cargo floor for installation of 25,000-pound screw-in tiedown fittings.